 - game (Game) The game to compute equilibria in. - rational (bool, default True) Compute using rational numbers.
 If False, using floating-point arithmetic.
 Using rationals is more precise, but slower. - use_strategic (bool, default False) Whether to use the strategic form.
-If True, always uses the strategic representation even if the game's native representation is extensive. - external (bool, default False) Call the external command-line solver instead of the internally-linked implementation.
-Requires the command-line solvers to be installed somewhere accessible in the system path. - stop_after (int, optional) Maximum number of equilibria to compute.
+If True, always uses the strategic representation even if the game's native representation is extensive. - stop_after (int, optional) Maximum number of equilibria to compute.
 If not specified, computes all accessible equilibria. - max_depth (int, optional) Maximum depth of recursion.
 If specified, will limit the recursive search, but may result in some accessible equilibria not being found.